 Cash flow is the most important element of our personal finance.
 Cash is king and there is no better way to gain and maintain control over your personal finance than by mastering your cash flow.
 In fact, it is difficult to expand your wealth and grow your personal finances to the next level without a healthy cash flow.

-Cash flow is all the money coming in (income, profits, etc., also known as positive cash flow) and out of (expenses, loan repayments, and other negative cash flow) your personal finances.
-A healthy cash flow is naturally one that is bigger on the positive side.
+Cash flow is all the money coming in (income, profits, etc., also known as positive cash flow) and out of (expenses, loan repayments, and other negative cash flow) of your personal finances.
+Healthy cash flow is naturally one that is bigger on the positive side.
 How can you boost your cash flow to a healthy level?
 Here are some top tips to keep in mind.